clemcer/loggifly/README.md

 `json_template` only works if the Logs are in JSON Format.
 Authelia is one such example.<br>
 You can only use the placeholder variables that exist as keys in the log line you want to catch.<br>

-**Here is an Example where you want to catch this log entry from Authelia:
+Here is an example where you want to catch this log entry from Authelia:

 ```json
 {